 My appointments with my team of Dutch midwives

 Aside from the scans and blood tests (I was also tested for gestational diabetes because of Baby Bird's size - I don't believe it's a standard test here - and FYI I was never asked to give a pee sample at any of my midwife appointments) all of my check-ups were at the midwife practice.
 At first, appointments were every 3-4 weeks and then as my due date got closer, they were every two weeks.
 At every appointment my blood pressure was checked, we listened to the baby's heartbeat and the midwife would manually check my belly.
 I was also routinely asked how I was feeling, if I had any questions or worries and on more than a few occasions I was specifically asked if I had concerns about being pregnant and giving birth away from home.
-Of course, the midwives I saw varied in personality and bedside manner - from giggly-and-couldn't-keep-her-hands-off-me to can-you-put-the-blood-pressure-strap-on-yourself? - and I felt warmer towards a few compared to others, but there was something very reassuring in knowing that you have already met, many times, the woman who is going to be with you through the labour and birth of your baby.
+Of course, the midwives I saw varied in personality and bedside manner - from the giggly-and-couldn't-keep-her-hands-off-me midwife to the can-you-put-the-blood-pressure-strap-on-yourself? midwife - and I felt warmer towards a few compared to others, but there was something very reassuring in knowing that you have already met, many times, the woman who is going to be with you through the labour and birth of your baby.